-If a user clicks on a result for a gym, there is an additional piece of information available on their search intent.
+If a user clicks on a result for a gym, they are offering Google an additional piece of information about their search intent.
 It makes sense to show this user a search request for this search intent after a short click.

 This means that the links in the short click box for the above example are then very similar to the links you would get at the end of the page for a search for “equinox gym”, which has a clearer intent.

 What do the Short Click Boxes Mean for Your Daily SEO Work?

-The increased roll-out of the short click boxes shows that Google does have a way to measure them and that they do want to react to them.
+The the short click boxes shows that Google does have a way to measure them and that they do want to react to them.
 This is another clear hint that short clicks are used as a user signal, if enough data is available.